Bdheit222/nullislandrun/index.md

 There will be no porta-potties, snacks, or gift bags.
 Heck, there will be no race course, volunteers, start or finish line either.
 Participation stickers will be available at conferences when a run representative is present.

 **When is this happening?**
 It depends on where you live, the angle of the sun and stars, what your twitter situation is, and how much fun you want to have.
-Feel free to take a photo of your workstation whenever you like and share it on twitter for all to see with the hashtag #NINaNk.
+Feel free to take a photo of your workstation whenever you like and share it on twitter for all to see with the hashtag [#NINaNK](https://twitter.com/intent/tweet?button_hashtag=NINaNK&ref_src=twsrc%5Etfw).

 **How long will it take to run the NaN K?**
 Running a NaN K will take less time than reading this sentence no matter what your current minute mile PR is.